pbrdmn/brd.mn/src/cv.md

 >
 > Bicycling Australia operated 3 magazine titles, 3 e-commerce stores and an online classifieds site.
 >
-> * Designed and build Drupal CMS website
+> * Designed and built Drupal CMS, integrated into multiple branded ecommerce applications
 > * Implemented Ad platform software to manage online advertising inventory
-> * Rewrote Classifieds site to integrate with CMS and advertising platform
+> * Rebuilt Classifieds site to integrate with CMS and advertising platform
 > * Developed and published 11 iOS apps to App Store
-> * Custom email newsletter generators for EDM software
+> * Custom email newsletter generators for EDM software built as extension to ecommerce stores

-> ### Javascript Developer at Enikos
->
-> <span class="meta">May 2007 - August 2008</span>
->
-> Enikos was a startup building an online interactive multi-media presentation tool.
->
-> * JavaScript and HTML interface development using the Ext.JS framework
-> * Performance enhancements to front-end loading of greater than 80%
-> * Enhanced device support for multiple platforms